Jorian Veintidos’ life changed when he found out he was HIV positive.

 The first three weeks of the program will focus on HIV education based on GALAEI’s gender and sexuality curriculum, which its leaders teach in city high schools.
 The rest of Project Y.E.A.H. will consist of art education workshops led by Erika Guadalupe Núñez, a Philadelphia-based queer and Mexican artist.

 The teens will work with wheat paste, screen printing and photography.
 The program will culminate in an art show featuring artworks the participants made to combat a specific HIV stereotype.

 Cortes said art can be impactful in youth programming.

 “A lot of the young people that we work with actually utilize art in other aspects of their life, whether it’s self-care, their mental health,” he said, “so it just seemed like a good fit.”

 According to HRC’s website, one of the goals of the fellowship is to “develop fellows as thought leaders on issues related to HIV & AIDS.”

 HIV prevention is one of GALAEI’s five main programming areas.

 “We definitely do a more educated background like, ‘What does it mean to get diagnosed?
-What does it mean to get test?” said Jorian Veintidos, an HIV tester at GALAEI.
+What does it mean to get test?” said Veintidos, who administers HIV and STI testing at multiple sites.

 GALAEI tests at their center at 149 West Susquehanna Ave. from 10 a.m. to 6 p.m. on Mondays, Wednesdays, Thursdays and Fridays.
 Testing is also held Tuesdays at the Washington West Project at 12th and Locust streets from 1 to 6 p.m.
 On the third weekend of every month, GALAEI tests from noon to 4 p.m. at Philly AIDS Thrift on South 5th Street.